oj713/Freecell-Solitaire/README.md

 # How to Play: #
 The main() method that runs the game is contained in the src/cs3500/freecell/controller/Freecell.java file.
+Example screenshots of gameplay can be found in the gameplay-screenshots folder.

 Upon running, a text display of the current game state will print to the console.
 All piles will be displayed by name, with a list of its current contents (if any) printed beside its name.
 Piles are named with a letter signifying pile type (either O, F, or C for open, foundation, and cascade respectively) and a number.
 Cards are displayed as their value and suite.
 In order for a player to specify a move, they must enter the name of the source pile, the index (starting from 1) of the bottommost card they wish to move, and the destination pile separated by spaces (case sensitive).
 For example, "C5 5 C2" would move the 5th card and above from C5 to C2.
 An incorrect command will show an error message and the player can try again.
 All rules for moving cards between piles are the same as traditional freecell solitare (for rules reference: http://www.solitairecity.com/FreeCell.shtml) and illegal moves will prompt an error message.
 The player can enter "q" or "Q" at any time to quit the game, and if the player wins a "game over" message will display.

-For further illustration of gameplay, check out the gameplay-screenshots folder.

 # Design Details: #